Rome Chinese New Year

 Chinese New Year Rome

-In 2023, the Chinese New Year begins on January 22 under the sign of the Rabbit, the fourth sign of the Chinese zodiac.
-It ends the year of the Tiger, a very self-confident animal.
-The Rabbit is considered proud and arrogant.
+In 2025, the Chinese New Year begins on January 29 under the sign of the snake, the sixth sign of the Chinese zodiac.
+It is considered intelligent, clever and cunning.
+It ends the year of the dragon, which is full of strength and vitality, but also idealistic, romantic and future-oriented.

 Chinese New Year in Rome